A list of Frequently Asked Questions (FAQ). If you can’t find the answer you’re looking for. Please reach out!

 The Biodesign process has since become a global phenomenon, active in e.g. Asia, Australia and Europe.
 BENEFIT is part of the EIT Health Needs-led Innovation Fellowships project which is supported by EIT Health - the network of best-in-class health innovators backed by the EU.
 Needs-Led Innovation Fellowships (NIFs) in that project actively target the key challenges in healthcare.

 It is no longer possible to apply for the inaugural edition.
 If you wish to contribute to the programme in any way, you can describe your ideas by filling in the contact form, however.
 The About page gives a brief outline of the programme in 2021-2022 as well.
-The online bootcamp is scheduled for September 2021 and the clinical immersions are currently planned to run from October through December 2021 in Leuven or Rotterdam.
+The online bootcamp started in September 2021 and the clinical immersions run from October through December 2021 in Leuven or Rotterdam.
 The implementation phase is expected to run from January 2022 onwards.
 Graduation is foreseen at the beginning of June 2022.

 This answer was updated on 30 June 2022.